Office Hours: *

 Some students qualify for a fee waiver which is when the tuition fees are reduced or completely removed.
 To see if you qualify for a fee waiver, visit the Financial Aid Office to review all of LASC’s financial aid programs.

-Our Student Information System will automatically generate weekly student refunds, so there is no need for you to request a refund.
+Our Student Information System will automatically generate student refunds, so there is no need for you to request a refund.

 If your fees were paid with a credit card, your refund will be shown as a credit to the credit card you used to originally pay your fees.
 If you paid your fees with cash or a check, we will send you a check with your refund amount.